 Working closely with OEMs, we learned how to characterize the plumes of ejecta from failing cells in order to detect when cell failure has occurred and whether the fault is localized or spreading to other cells in the battery pack.

-Using these results, Amphenol has created the Robust Early Detection of Thermal Runaway (REDTR) system.
-REDTR relies on H2 and CO2 sensors as well as monitoring pressure, temperature and relative humidity to deliver accurate detection of the early signs of thermal runaway in Li-ion battery systems.
+Using these results, Amphenol has created the Management of Thermal Runaway (REDTR) system.
+This relies on H2 and CO2 sensors as well as monitoring pressure, temperature and relative humidity to deliver accurate management of the early signs of thermal runaway in Li-ion battery systems.
 By monitoring H2, CO2, pack pressure, temperature and relative humidity, REDTR is completely system-agnostic and can function effectively regardless of the specifics of a given battery system.

 Gas Sensor Technology for Continous EV Battery Improvement